fsaltunyuva/fsaltunyuva.github.io/_posts/2026-01-20-Ray-Tracing-Adventure.md

 - Some geometric falloff methods can also be explored for falloff calculations.

-- Contrast enhancement from "Towards foveated rendering for gaze-tracked virtual reality"
+- Contrast enhancement from ["Towards foveated rendering for gaze-tracked virtual reality"](https://cwyman.org/papers/siga16_gazeTrackedFoveatedRendering.pdf) can also be implemented to improve the perceived quality in peripheral regions.

 ## Great Papers and Articles to Read
 - [Foveated 3D Graphics](https://www.microsoft.com/en-us/research/wp-content/uploads/2012/11/foveated_final15.pdf)